 The Organization receives a substantial amount of its support and revenue from the U. S. Department of Health and Human Services passed through third parties.
-Such revenues amounted to approximately 36% of total revenue in both 2017 and 2016.
+Such revenues amounted to approximately 27% and 36% of total revenue in 2018 and 2017, respectively.
 In addition, the Organization also receives a substantial amount of its support and revenue from the Massachusetts Department of Public Health.
-Such revenues amounted to approximately 56% and 52% of total revenue in 2017 and 2016, respectively.
+Such revenues amounted to approximately 49% and 56% of total revenue in 2018 and 2017, respectively.